-The Designated Safeguarding Lead is: Mr Richard Chandler And the persons who deputises in their absence are: Mrs J Wilson and Mrs N Kennedy
+The Designated Safeguarding Lead is: Richard Chandler

+And the person/s who deputise/s in their absence is/are: June Wilson and Nikki Kennedy

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSIE para107), those living in adverse circumstances.
+KCSIE para 110), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.

-Multi-agency working
+Multi-agency working in North Yorkshire

-The school has a pivotal role to play in multi-agency safeguarding arrangements that will replace the current NYSCB arrangements, and contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+With effect from 29th September 2019, North Yorkshire Safeguarding Children Partnership has amalgamated with North Yorkshire Children Trust Board to form the North Yorkshire Safeguarding Children Partnership (NYSCP).
+For further guidance on the new multi-agency safeguarding arrangements see here.
+The school has a pivotal role to play in multi-agency safeguarding arrangements NYSCP, and contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018.

-The three safeguarding partners will make arrangements to allow all schools and colleges in the local area to be fully engaged, involved and included in the new safeguarding arrangements.
-It is expected that they will name schools as relevant agencies.
-If named as a relevant agency we are under a statutory duty to co-operate with the published arrangements.
+The three statutory safeguarding partners (North Yorkshire County Council, Health, and Police) have made arrangements to allow all schools and colleges in the local area to be fully engaged, involved and included in the new safeguarding arrangements.
+As a named as a relevant agency we are under a statutory duty to co-operate with the published arrangements.

-THE SCHOOL WILL ALWAYS ACT IN LINE WITH THE NYSCB POLICIES AND PROCEDURES AND PRACTICE GUIDANCE
+THE SCHOOL WILL ALWAYS ACT IN LINE WITH THE NYSCP POLICIES AND PROCEDURES AND PRACTICE GUIDANCE